The need to organise and categorise

 The term "homotypic comorbidity" will be unfamiliar to many I suspect (it was to me), but I am sure that with some reflection, it will enhance the way we understand the relationship between language disorders and learning problems.
 I think of it this way:

 But on school entry, we are asking the child to shift their language use from talking and listening to now take in another symbolic code - reading and writing as well.
-If we didn’t know that a particular child had underlying language difficulties on school entry, s/he is likely to be labelled as having a “learning disorder” (or similar).
+That is not to say that written language is simply spoken language in the form of text.
+It is not.
+But if we didn’t know that a particular child had underlying language difficulties on school entry, s/he is likely to be labelled as having a “learning disorder” (or similar) in the early years of school.

 So – parasitic relationships are not necessarily to be eschewed, they just need to be understood.
 Perhaps language and literacy might be better described as being “co-dependent best friends”.